 We are pleased to announce that the 2014-15 series will feature Steve Wozniak, Charles Krauthammer, Ayaan Hirsi Ali and Sanjay Gupta.
 They will address topics as diverse as world affairs, public policy, education, and popular culture.

 To purchase tickets, please visit the Tickets section of this website.
-Tickets prior to October 14, 2014 will only be available on a full-season basis.
-All buyers of partial season tickets will be included as Season Ticket holders for priority consideration of season ticket sales for the following year.
+All buyers of tickets will be included as Season Ticket holders for priority consideration of season ticket sales for the following year.

-We hope that you choose to join us at the upcoming season of the Norfolk Forum.
+We hope that you choose to join us at this season of the Norfolk Forum.
 We look forward to another very exciting series.
 As we proudly claim, it's the best ticket in town.

 Charles V. McPhillips

 Programs Begin at 7:30pm in Chrysler Hall, Norfolk.

 Apple Inc. Founder, Silicon Valley Icon and Philanthropist